Which city is cheaper, Heidelberg or Cologne?

 Cologne usually gets more rain in January than Heidelberg.
 Cologne gets 61 mm (2.4 in) of rain, while Heidelberg receives 52 mm (2 in) of rain this time of the year.

 Both Heidelberg and Cologne are popular destinations to visit in the spring with plenty of activities.
+Many travelers come to Cologne for the activities around the city and the natural beauty.
 Also, many visitors come to Heidelberg in the spring for the natural beauty.

 Cologne is cooler than Heidelberg in the spring.
-The temperature in Cologne is usually 10°C (50°F) in April, and Heidelberg stays around 11°C (52°F).
+The daily temperature in Cologne averages around 10°C (50°F) in April, and Heidelberg fluctuates around 11°C (52°F).

 Cologne usually receives around the same amount of sunshine as Heidelberg during spring.
 Cologne gets 152 hours of sunny skies, while Heidelberg receives 155 hours of full sun in the spring.